logos-maker/ikiGUI/README.md

 _A screenshot of a simple plugin example using ikiGUI_

 # ikiGUI
-The smallest cross platform GUI library for applications and audio plugins availible, that don't use any third party libraries.
+The smallest cross platform GUI library for applications and audio plugins availible.
+And it doesn't use any third party libraries for the least amount of dependencies and easy compilation.

 - Can be used for making audio plugin GUI's.
 - Can be used to make stand alone applications (usefull for learning and trying out GUI designs).